 9

 Located in North Alabama, the town of Guntersville along the shores of Lake Guntersville serves as a great base for those wanting to explore the environs of Lake Guntersville State Park.
 Named after the great-grandson of famous American cowboy Will Rogers, the town is notable for its cowboys and bald eagles.
-Also notable is the sheer number of lakeside recreational facilities such as swimming, boating, and fishing.
+Also notable is the sheer number of lakeside recreational facilities, such as swimming, boating, and fishing.
+No wonder the majority of people who visit Guntersville are into water sports!

 Lake Guntersville State Park comprises 6,000 acres of natural forest, a veritable treat for nature enthusiasts.
-Hiking and biking trails along with recreational fishing make this a popular weekend destination.
-The park also has an on-site golf course and other commercial activities that include a zipline course.
+Hiking and biking trails, along with recreational fishing, make this a popular weekend destination.
+The park also has an 18-hole championship golf course and other commercial activities, including a zipline course.

 Huntsville